Film watched: Girl in Gold Boots

 - Growing the Beard: Whatever fans opinions were of Observer, he went from liked or tolerated to beloved with three words: "Can I pony?!".

-- Ice-Cream Koan: "Everything I touch turns to gold."Crow: (petulantly) What happens when you touch gold?
+- Ice-Cream Koan: The lyric "Everything I touch turns to gold."Crow: (petulantly) What happens when you touch gold?

 - Informed Ability: Lots of riffs about Michele's dancing and Critter's music.
 It's nicely capped off with Mike asking which is worse at their art form.
 The 'bots are stumped.